HarshitKaushik/java-cheat-sheet/README.md

 System.out.println(str3); //value1
 ```

-Note that the value of str3 is not modified in the above example.
-The result should be assigned to a new reference variable (or same variable can be reused).
+Please note that the value of ```str3`` is not modified in the above example.
+The result should be assigned to a new reference variable.

 ```java
 String concat = str3.concat("value2");